dr-skot/json-stash/README.md

 ### Anything else

 For other types, you'll need to provide a custom serializer.
-For example, say your agent class has private properties:
+For example, say your `Agent` class has private properties:

 ```javascript
 class Agent {